binipringle/contracts/_texts/0-outline.md

 ---

-# Reliance principle
+# Reliance Principle

 The reliance principle seeks to protect those who reasonably rely on others.
 Some maintain that it is reasonable to rely on another person in a variety of different circumstances, while others maintain that it is only reasonable to rely on another person if that person has promised to do something or otherwise voluntarily invited the reliance.
 As a result of this limitation, the reliance principle in current law emphasizes promises, with the belief that promises should be kept and whether obligation should ever be imposed in the absence of a promise.
 The reliance principle is corrective or restorative; it holds that a person who has been injured should be compensated for that injury (a corrective or restorative claim).
 In contrast, the bargain principle is distributive; it holds that the existence of a bargain entitles each person to the benefit he or she expected from the claim (a distributive claim).

 ---

-# Reliance theory
+# Reliance Theory

 The reliance theory involves promises to give gifts, and seeks to protect those who reasonably rely on others. *See the reliance principle for longer rule and below for other rule*

 Reliance Theory is an alternative ground for recovery when there’s no exchange or no consideration.
+Reliance theory is based on the belief that (1) in some cases, a person who is injured ought to be compensated for that injury, and (2) a person who causes injury or harm ought to be accountable for it.
+Reliance theory assumes that people do rely on each other and that such reliance is morally and politically valuable.
+Reliance theory doesn't protect *promises*; it protects reliance.

-Remember that the idea underlying the bargain theory and the doctrine of consideration is based on exchange and the marketplace.
-In contracts law, the question of whether a promise to give a gift should ever be enforceable is controversial.
+In contrast, the idea underlying the bargain theory and the doctrine of consideration values exchange and the marketplace.
+This is why the question of whether a promise to give a gift should ever be enforceable is controversial.
 If we say yes, we’re risking undermining the basis of the bargain theory.
 One’s view of the bargain theory is really one’s view of consideration; if your view is that consideration is very important, you’re not going to think much of reliance theory.
-However, if you think that consideration is not always a valid basis for enforcing promises because sometimes although there is no consideration, people might rely on a promise and that’s valuable.
+However, if you think that consideration is not always a valid basis for enforcing promises because sometimes although there's no consideration, people might rely on a promise and that’s valuable.

 The family context is very private so that’s a place the court might not intervene – but there’s a whole school of thought that says that promises even in the family sphere and in the private sphere have value and should be enforced.